WORLD HEALTH ORGANIZATION FOOD AND AGRICULTURE ORGANIZATION

 4.4.1 Early symptoms of poisoning - Early symptoms of poisoning may

-be perspiration, stomach pains, blurred vision, excessive
+nausea, vomiting, hypersalivation, stomach pains, blurred vision,

 4.4.2 Treatment before person is seen by a physician, if these symptoms

 appear following exposure - The person should stop work

 immediately, remove contaminated clothing and wash the affected

 skin with soap and water, if available, and flush the area with

 large quantities of water.
 If swallowed, vomiting should be

 induced if the person is conscious.
 In the event of collapse,

 artificial respiration should be given, bearing in mind that if